nicktaras/blender-shortcuts/README.md

 # blender-shortcuts

+# 2.8

+- cut new vertice and line across an object, click on a vertice on the face then press ctrl + r and hover with the mouse, this will bring up a line. move the mouse to position the line and click to place it.
+- ctrl + tab will brink up quick options to change the mode
+- shift + a will allow you select from a quick menu, e.g. add shape

+#

 - tab - toggle between scene and edit mode
 - x - open delete options from edit mode
 - p - move selection e.g. move selected mesh in edit mode to a new layer